keboola/developers-docs/extend/common-interface/config-file.md

 ## Usage File

-Unlike state file, **usage file is one way only** and has pre-defined structure.
+Unlike the state file, the **usage file is one way only** and has a pre-defined structure.
 The usage file is used to pass information from the application to Keboola Connection.
-Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits, which is very useful when you need customers to pay for the use of your application or service.
+Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits; this is very useful when you need your customers to pay using your application or service.

-Location of the usage file is `/data/out/usage.json`.
-The file should contain array of objects keeping information about consumed resources.
-Objects have to contain only two keys, `metric` and `value`, as in the example bellow:
+The usage file is located at `/data/out/usage.json`.
+It should contain an array of objects keeping information about the consumed resources.
+The objects have to contain only two keys, `metric` and `value`, as in the example bellow:

 {% highlight json %}